benjaminmetzler/OpenRemoteHub/documentation/json_format.md

 # Introduction

-My_Remote state is determined by the loaded mode file.
+my_remote state is determined by the loaded mode file.
 This is independent of the current state of the controlled devices.

-My_Remote uses a json formatted file to store and configure the remote depending on the button pressed on the remote.
-The objects are named after the scan_code received by My_Remote.
+my_remote uses a json formatted file to store and configure the remote depending on the button pressed on the remote.
+The objects are named after the scan_code received by my_remote.
 For instance the `Enter` key will have a scan_code of `28`.
 Each object will contain key:value pairs defining the action and any required key:value pairs.
 The valid keys are listed below.

 | Key      | Data                                                                                                       |
 | -------- | ---------------------------------------------------------------------------------------------------------- |